rossinek/vue-jsonapi/src/README.md

 ## `$jsonapi`

 All the components have an `$jsonapi` helper available.
-See `DolarJsonapi` class for details.
+See `DollarJsonapi` class for details.

 # Fetching data